eliamue/foundations-prep-april-2021/02-making-a-website-html-and-css/exercises/LAB-02b-image-gallery.md

 ### **Wireframes**

-Make 2 wireframe designs for an image gallery site.
-One wireframe should have all of the images lined up vertically in a single column.
-The other wireframe should be a grid of images instead.
+Use these 2 wireframe designs for an image gallery site.
+One wireframe has all of the images lined up vertically in a single column.
+The other wireframe is a grid of images instead.
 In both wireframes, each image should be inside a container with a caption.
 Feel free to add borders, and box shadows and other design elements.
 Take pictures of these wireframes to your repo.
 ACP!

 Grid Example: